-When you combine two striking breeds, the Golden Retriever and the German Shepherd, the outcome can vary greatly.
-The German Shepherd Golden Retriever mix can vary greatly in appearance, but you can always count on an obedient and intelligent species that will make a great family pet.
+The outcome can vary greatly when you combine two striking breeds, the Golden Retriever and the German Shepherd.
+The German Shepherd Golden Retriever mix can vary significantly in appearance, but you can always count on an obedient and intelligent species that will make a great family pet.

 As each breed has unique care needs, challenges, and expectations, it is important to consider both breeds in the mix when creating a hybrid.
 This is especially true for such distinct characteristics as the Golden Retriever and the German Shepherd.